benbourgon/gitHubTemplateHowTo/howToCreateTemplate.md

 5. cd into the folder in your command line and git init, add & commit.
 6. Create a new repo in GitHub for your project
 7. Enter "git remote add origin main [yourNewRepoURL.git]"
-8. Enter "git branch -M main"
+8. (Optional) Enter "git branch -M main"
 9. Enter "git push -u origin main"
 10. Your new project is now ready to go!